nicksantoro/hype-frontend/README.md

 # HYPE

-Hype is a music concert event app that allows users to create events and hype them up with "likes".
+# Hype is a music concert event app that allows users to create events and hype them up with "likes".

+# Upcoming Features!

+  - Join events
+  - Share and send invites to other users
+  - Follow users

 ![screenshot two](screenshots/2.png)

-Events are sorted by the number of likes
+# Events are sorted by the number of likes

 ![screenshot three](screenshots/3.png)

 ![screenshot four](screenshots/4.png)

-Set event details including date and category (music genre)
+# Set event details including date and category (music genre)

 ![screenshot five](screenshots/5.png)